GeoChemFoam/GeoChemFoam/README.md

 ### The GeoChemFoam Project source code is hosted here on [github](https://github.com/GeoChemFoam/GeoChemFoam-5.0).
 A precompiled docker of the latest version is also available on the [docker hub](https://hub.docker.com/r/jcmaes/geochemfoam-5.0).

-The GeochemFoam Project is the world's most advanced open source pore-scale numerical simulator based on OpenFOAM founded at the Institute of GeoEnergy Engineering at Heriot-Watt University in 2019 by Dr Julien Maes and Dr Hannah Menke.
+The GeochemFoam Project is the world's most advanced open source pore-scale numerical simulator based on OpenFOAM founded at the Institute of GeoEnergy Engineering at Heriot-Watt University in 2019 by __Dr Julien Maes__ and __Dr Hannah Menke__.
 GeoChemFoam is made specifically for researching pore-scale processes related to the energy transition and our NetZero carbon future.
 Below is a list of current capabilities, but __we are always adding new stuff and we welcome contributions from the community.__ Drop us a line at GeoChemFoam@hw.ac.uk.
 #### __Project Partners:__
 __Dr Shaina Kelly__ ([Kelly Lab, Columbia University](https://kellylab.engineering.columbia.edu/))